bigscience-workshop/petals/README.md

 If you don't want anaconda, you can install PyTorch [any other way](https://pytorch.org/get-started/locally/).
 If you want to run models with 8-bit weights, please install **PyTorch with CUDA 11** or newer for compatility with [bitsandbytes](https://github.com/timDettmers/bitsandbytes).

-__OS support:__ currently, PETALS only supports Linux operating systems.
-On Windows 11, you can run PETALS with GPU enabled inside WSL2 ([read more](https://learn.microsoft.com/en-us/windows/ai/directml/gpu-cuda-in-wsl).
+__OS support:__ Currently, Petals only supports Linux operating systems.
+On Windows 11, you can run Petals with GPU enabled inside WSL2 ([read more](https://learn.microsoft.com/en-us/windows/ai/directml/gpu-cuda-in-wsl)).
 For macOS, you can *probably* run everything normally if you manage to install dependencies, but we do not guarantee this.

-## Getting Started
+## 🚀 Getting Started

 This is a toy example running on a local machine without GPU and with a tiny model.
-For a more detailed instruction with larger models, see ["Launch your own swarm"](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm).
+For a detailed instruction with larger models, see ["Launch your own swarm"](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm).

 First, run a couple of servers, each in a separate shell.
 To launch your first server, run:
 ```bash